-Committees of DIAC, including but not limited to the Technorama Committee, are required to obtain the same CERTIFICATION from all companies – member companies or not member companies, foreign companies or domestic companies – in order to exhibit products at a DIAC sponsored event.
+Committees of DiAC, including but not limited to the Technorama Committee, are required to obtain the same CERTIFICATION from all companies – member companies or non-member companies, foreign companies or domestic companies – in order to exhibit products at any DiAC-sponsored event.

-Because DIAC is a voluntary industry association, and not a competent regulatory authority, it is necessary to stipulate the precise conditions and processes that must be followed by all officers, directors and committee members of DIAC in dealing with violations of a CERTIFICATION.
+Because DiAC is a voluntary industry association and not a competent regulatory authority, it is necessary to stipulate the precise conditions and processes that must be followed by all officers, directors and committee members of DiAC in addressing violations of a CERTIFICATION.

 Section 1 – Non-Discrimination

-- All CERTIFICATION enforcement proceedings must be applied to all members and participants at DIAC sponsored events on a transparent, equal and fair basis.
+- All CERTIFICATION enforcement proceedings must be applied to all members and participants at DiAC-sponsored events on a fair, equal and transparent basis.